gatechain/gatechain-docs/en/API/dex.md

   }
 }
 ```
 %/accordion%

-### Setup an admin account at decentralized exchange
+### Setup Admin Account at Decentralized Exchange
 ```
 POST  /dex/set-admin
 ```

-**only  an existing admin has the privilege to setup a new admin.**
+**only  an existing admin has the permission to setup a new admin.**

-request BODY example ：
+request BODY example:

 %accordion%json%accordion%

 ```
 {
     "base_req":{
-        "from":"gc11wc8uc265yfzs3m0xnj0zcsm5th33nhu5qfywds",
+        "from":"gt11wc8uc265yfzs3m0xnj0zcsm5th33nhu5qfywds",
         "fees":[
             {
                 "amount":"2000",